Smart Questions to Ask a Real Estate Agent

 Use these additional articles to get more useful advice when you are selling your home.

-About the Author: The above Real Estate information on frequently asked questions from home sellers was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 32+ years.
+About the Author: The above Real Estate information on the questions to ask a Realtor was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.